 Goal: To understand how different types of media are created and displayed.
-Objectives: In order to do this you will:

 - Understand the ways colors are displayed on the web and in print; - Discuss the different formats to display images; - Discuss the different formats for sound; - Discuss how animation is created.